Bands

 The Black Dyke Band, formerly the Black Dyke Mills Band, is one of the oldest and best known brass bands in the world.
 Based in Queensbury, North Yorkshire, the band is one of the most successful brass bands of all time.

-Craig was fortunate enough to work with the band in 2002 when they were guest artists at the 2002 Welsh Brass Arts Festival.
+Craig worked with the band in 2002 when they were guest artists at the 2002 Welsh Brass Arts Festival.
 At the event the band premiered, under Musical Director Nicholas Childs, Professor Edward Gregson's The Sword & the Crown, specially commissioned by Craig for the event.
-Craig directed the massed bands of Black Dyke and Parc & Dare through Edward Watson's transcription of Walton's Henry V suite, which was narrated on the occasion by Welsh actor Philip Madoc

 Further information on Black Dyke can be found at the band's own website www.blackdyke.co.uk

-Craig was fortunate enough to work with the band in 2002 when they were guest artists at the 2002 Welsh Brass Arts Festival.
+Craig worked with the band in 2002 when they were guest artists at the 2002 Welsh Brass Arts Festival.
 At the event the band premiered, under Musical Director Nicholas Childs, Professor Edward Gregson's The Sword & the Crown, specially commissioned by Craig for the event.
-Craig directed the massed bands of Black Dyke and Parc & Dare through Edward Watson's transcription of Walton's Henry V suite, which was narrated on the occasion by Welsh actor Philip Madoc

 Further information on Black Dyke can be found at the band's own website www.blackdyke.co.uk